boriscu/pythopix/docs/DOCUMENTATION.md

   save_segmented_metrics_to_csv(metrics)
   ```

+Certainly!
+Here's the updated documentation for the `visualize_bounding_boxes` function, including the new `save_fig` parameter:

 ### `visualize_bounding_boxes`

 - **Description**:

-  - Displays an image with its bounding boxes as defined in the corresponding YOLO label file.
-The function is useful for visually verifying the accuracy of bounding box annotations in YOLO format.
-It reads the label file, which should have the same name as the image file but with a `.txt` extension, and draws the bounding boxes on the image.
+  - This function serves to display or save an image with its bounding boxes as defined in its corresponding YOLO label file.
+It's designed for visually verifying the accuracy of bounding box annotations.
+The function reads the label file, which should have the same name as the image file but with a `.txt` extension.
+It then draws the bounding boxes on the image.
+Depending on the `save_fig` parameter, it either displays the image with bounding boxes or saves it to a specified folder.

 - **Parameters**:

   - `image_path (str)`: The file path to the input image.
 The function expects to find a YOLO format label file with the same base name and in the same directory as this image file.
+  - `save_fig (bool, optional)`: If set to `True`, the function saves the image with bounding boxes to the `pythopix_results/figs` folder instead of displaying it.
+Defaults to `False`.

 - **Returns**:

-  - None: The function displays a window with the image and overlaid bounding boxes.
-The window remains open until any key is pressed.
+  - None: Based on the `save_fig` parameter, the function either displays a window with the image and overlaid bounding boxes or saves the image to a folder.

 - **Usage**:

-  - Here's an example of how to use the `visualize_bounding_boxes` function:
+  - Examples of using the `visualize_bounding_boxes` function:

     ```python
+    # To display the image with bounding boxes
     visualize_bounding_boxes("path/to/image.jpg")

+    # To save the image with bounding boxes
+    visualize_bounding_boxes("path/to/image.jpg", save_fig=True)
     ```

 ## Data Handling